james/london-decom-membership/README.md

 This is being used to both prevent excess calls to Eventbrite and speed up page loading via [fragment caching](https://guides.rubyonrails.org/caching_with_rails.html#fragment-caching)

+### ROLLBAR_ACCESS_TOKEN

+Enables the Rollbar gem to upload application errors into the Rollbar portal.

 ## Development Only Environment Variables

+### USE_LOCAL_SSL

+This is not a requirement at all, however, if you want to use an SSL cert whilst developing the site, you can set this to true and the site will now be under `https`!

+When you launch the site via command line, you will need to run the command `rails s -b 'ssl://localhost:3000?key=../server.key&cert=../server.crt'`

+Update the paths of the `.key` and `.crt` files as needed.

+### DATABASE_URL

+This is ONLY if your PostgreSQL server is not on the same machine.

 ### MAILCATCHER_SMTP_IP_ADDRESS & MAILCATCHER_SMTP_PORT